Light Sensitivity and Migraine

 The relationship between light sensitivity and migraine is not surprising to those who experience migraine attacks.
 It’s a well known fact that the first order of business for most migraineurs when a migraine attack comes on, is to seek out a dark room.
 In fact, physicians have known for a long time that between 80-90% of people with migraine exhibit light sensitivity, which is medically known as photophobia1.
 Because of this strong association, the presence of light sensitivity is actually a predictor of a migraine attack taking place2.

 Light, however, has an even more powerful relationship to migraine attacks than this.
-When a migraine attack occurs, increasing exposure to light worsens the attack, and up to 60% of migraine attacks are actually precipitated by light exposure3,4.
+When a migraine attack occurs, increasing exposure to light worsens the attack.
+Light being one of the key migraine triggers, up to 60% of migraine attacks are actually precipitated by light exposure3,4.
 Interestingly, 40% of migraineurs even have light sensitivity as the sole symptom between migraine attacks, when no headache pain is even felt5.
 Most importantly, however, is the debility caused by photosensitivity.

 Light Sensitivity - the Most Bothersome Symptom

 In 2018, the US Food and Drug Administration (FDA) urged migraine researchers to identify and address what is considered to be the most “bothersome” symptom that people with migraine have to endure when they have a migraine attack.
 The first major study to address this was published in 2019 and is known as the Migraine in America Symptoms and Treatment Trial (MAST).
 In this study, photophobia was by far and away the most bothersome symptom for those with migraine6.
 In this study, out of 6,045 patients, light sensitivity was judged to be their most bothersome symptom by almost double than the next bothersome symptom.
 Virtually, every other study since then addressing the same question yielded the same results7,8.